idso-fa1-pathology/STprep/README.md

 - Or add it to `.bashrc` where you can find `nano ~/.bashrc`.
 After editing, save the changes and exit the editor by pressing Ctrl + X, then Y, and finally Enter.
 To apply the changes made in .bash_profile without restarting the terminal, you can run `source ~/.bashrc` in terminal

-- To test if spaceranger is installed successfully
+- To test if spaceranger is installed successfully,
-   -- navigate to your own dir, `/rsrch5/home/trans_mol_path/xpan7/project`, to ensure the output of testing sample is stored in your own dir instead of yuanlab dir.
+   - navigate to your own dir, `/rsrch5/home/trans_mol_path/xpan7/project`, to ensure the output of testing sample is stored in your own dir instead of yuanlab dir.
-   -- then `spaceranger testrun --id=tiny`
+   - then `spaceranger testrun --id=tiny`

 ### Seadragon - spacerager